Esri/arcgis-maps-sdk-swift-samples/Shared/Samples/Create convex hull around geometries/README.md

 ## How to use the sample

-Click the 'Create Convex Hull' button to create convex hull(s) from the polygon graphics.
-If the 'Union' checkbox is checked, the resulting output will be one polygon being the convex hull for the two input polygons.
-If the 'Union' checkbox is un-checked, the resulting output will have two convex hull polygons - one for each of the two input polygons.
-Click the 'Clear' button to start over.
+Tap on the "Create" button to create convex hull(s) from the polygon graphics.
+If the 'Union' toggle is on, the resulting output will be one polygon being the convex hull for the two input polygons.
+If the 'Union' toggle is off, the resulting output will have two convex hull polygons - one for each of the two input polygons.
+Tap "Reset" to start over and remove the convex hull(s).

 ## How it works

 1. Create an `Map` and display it in a `MapView`.
 2. Create two input polygon graphics and add them to a `GraphicsOverlay`.
-3. Call `GeometryEngine.convexHull(inputGeometries, boolean)`, specifying a list of geometries for which to generate the convex hull.
-Set the boolean parameter to `true` to generate a convex hull for the union of the geometries.
+3. Call `GeometryEngine.convexHull(for:shouldMerge:)`, specifying a list of geometries for which to generate the convex hull.
+Set the `shouldMerge:` parameter to `true` to generate a convex hull for the union of the geometries.
 Set it to `false` to create a convex hull for each individual geometry.
-4. Loop through the returned geometries and add them as graphics for display on the map.
+4. Loop through the returned geometries and add them to a Graphics Overlay to display on the map.

 ## Relevant API

 * GeometryEngine.ConvexHull
-* Graphic.ZIndex
 * GraphicsOverlay

 ## Tags